 An innovative and sensitive pathway based around a diagnostic test to help GPs make the difficult discrimination between irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) has been developed.
-Using guidelines from a pilot programme in York, we have implemented the pathway in nine Clinical Commissioning Groups (CCGs) and plan to implement the guidelines in eight more with the aim of influencing future NICE guidance.
+Using guidelines from a pilot programme in York, we have implemented the pathway in nine Clinical Commissioning Groups (CCGs) and plan to implement the guidelines in five more with the aim of influencing future NICE guidance.

 Lower gastrointestinal symptoms are very common.
 They are challenging both for patients and GPs because different diseases can cause them.
 Irritable bowel syndrome (IBS) affects 10-20 per cent of the population, half of whom will consult their GP with 79,000 new cases diagnosed each year.
 Inflammatory bowel disease (IBD) occurs much less commonly, being seen 3 per cent of the time.

 Because distinguishing IBS from IBD is difficult as many as 19 out of 20 patients are unnecessarily referred to secondary care while for other patients diagnosis is delayed.
 This programme aims to implement the new Faecal Calprotectin Care Pathway across the Yorkshire and Humber footprint and wider.

 - A reduction in referrals for colonoscopy by 25%

 - A reduction in gastroenterology IBS-related first appointments by 33%

 - A £2.5million return on investment to the system

 - An increase in the number of people identified early with IBD

 - Improved GP confidence in managing IBS in primary care

 - Improved patient experience through safer and quicker diagnosis and treatment decisions

 How are we helping?